 The ADREF bits of the ADCON1 register provides control of the positive voltage reference.
 The positive voltage reference can be either VDD, an external voltage source or the internal Fixed Voltage Reference.
 The negative voltage reference is always connected to the ground reference.
-See Section 10.0 "Fixed Voltage Reference" for more details on the Fixed Voltage Reference.
+See Section 10.0 "Fixed Voltage Reference" for more details.